MDNich/SciTool/README.md

 3. plotly
 4. pandas (thanks mchl!)

+There is a GUI that aids with installing these packages and Python3.

 Thanks!
 Releases with new SciTools are posted regularly.
 Feel free to fork, pull request, etc.